public-key-cryptography/public-key-editor/README.md

-	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size, and learning with errors ciphers are not included because they are only based on the subset sum problem.
+	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size, and learning with errors ciphers are not included because they are only based on the subset sum problem which is a linear problem.

 	In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[], a private key s, and a secret random error array e[] where the sum of the elements is smaller than q/2,